rrwabina/PhD-Literature/04 Molecular Biomarkers.md

 - The surgical resection is the only treatment for pancreatic cancer.
 Only a minority of patients can obtain surgery and improving the overall survival rate is still a major challenge.
 - Molecular biomarkers are a significant approach for diagnostic and predictive use in pancreatic cancers.
+- Precise biomarkers are urgently required to increase the efficiency of predicting a disease-free survival, overall survival, and sensitivity to immunotherapy in PC patients and improve the prognosis of PC.